MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseReviewSet.md

 # New-MgSecurityCaseEdiscoveryCaseReviewSet

 ## SYNOPSIS
-Create new navigation property to reviewSets for security
+Create a new ediscoveryReviewSet object.

 ## SYNTAX